LearnLib/alex/documentation/src/main/docs/contents/getting-started/configuration/README.md

 <div class="alert alert-info">
     Note that there is no automated migration to a MySQL database if the file-based HSQLDB has been used before.
-    However, we found that [RazorSQL](razorsql) can help in the migration process.
+    However, we found that <a href="https://razorsql.com/" target="_blank">RazorSQL</a> can help in the migration process.
 </div>